Ask an Assistant: Audrey Henson (Verve)

 It sounds like a great way to learn as you aim for that next step.
 Now, AI has been a conversation in our industry for a long time.
 People are very apprehensive toward it.
 However, you advocate to lean into AI through education.
 Why do you think we should lean into AI and not run from it?

 Well, I just don't think that there's anywhere to run to.
-If we're speaking realistically, AI has the potential and high likelihood of decimating 70% of labor jobs.
+In my opinion, AI has the potential and high likelihood of decimating 70% of labor jobs.
 And when I look at not only my industry, but my society, I think the first and foremost important thing to me is human beings looking out for human beings.
 Because I'm not a member of the government.
 I can't create ethics and boundaries for other people.
-But, what I can do is create them for myself and create them for my team.
+But, what I can do is create them for myself.
 And I think, if implemented in a bottom up fashion, it's not as scary.

 Such a smart and proactive approach to it.